Skip to content

 Examples:

-• internal docs connector
+• internal docs integration implemented by an internal docs connector

-• customer CRM connector
+• customer CRM integration implemented by a CRM connector

 What a connector owns

-Adapter module
+Integration module

 js